isabhinav/HRExploration1/README.md

 ##### _Histograms_
- - Histograms provided insights into the distribution of key numerical attributes such as 'salary', 'bonus', and 'age' within the workforce.
+ - Histograms provided insights into the distribution of key numerical attributes such as `salary`, `bonus`, and `age` within the workforce.
- - The 'salary' histogram reveals a multimodal distribution, suggesting the existence of distinct salary bands, which could correspond to various job grades or levels within the organization.
+ - The `salary` histogram reveals a multimodal distribution, suggesting the existence of distinct salary bands, which could correspond to various job grades or levels within the organization.
 Most employees are concentrated in the lower to middle salary brackets, with a few outliers receiving significantly higher salaries.
- - The 'bonus' histogram is notably right-skewed, indicating that a majority of employees receive lower bonuses, with fewer instances of very high bonuses.
+ - The `bonus` histogram is notably right-skewed, indicating that a majority of employees receive lower bonuses, with fewer instances of very high bonuses.
- - The 'age' histogram displays a distribution that is approximately normal but slightly skewed towards younger employees, indicating a youthful workforce.
+ - The `age` histogram displays a distribution that is approximately normal but slightly skewed towards younger employees, indicating a youthful workforce.

 ![image](https://github.com/isabhinav/HRExploration1/assets/130937665/8e6ca686-6ea8-4b3a-92e7-c9a2adf96c77)